shreeshailaya/C-DAC-Notes/Python/Readme.md

 ```

 2. break
-- break keyword break the loop and excute the code that is written after code
+- break keyword break the loop and execute the code that is written after code
-- break entire loop after fullfiling the condition
+- break entire loop after fulfilling the condition
 - toffies example
 ```python